charguer/aosoa-demo/README.md

 For each scenario, we measure the execution time, excluding the time required for allocating and initializing the data.

+The parameters are chosen in such a way that the two scenarios have roughly the same execution time when considering the fastest program for each scenario.

 # Source code